trothr/blog/sir.santa/2018/05/shared-sys.md

 ## Remembering Read-Only Root

-Michael MacIsaac posted on the LINUX-390 list (and the IBMVM list) ...
+Mike MacIsaac posted on the LINUX-390 list (and the IBMVM list) ...

     I stumbled onto the first "Read-only root" paper that the guys from Nationwide basically wrote.
 While on the Redbooks website,